 Different LHA rates will apply in different areas.
-Within those areas, they will be based on the median rent charged by landlords in the private sector for properties of various sizes.
+Within those areas, they will be based on the 30th percentile of rents charged by landlords in the private sector for properties of various sizes.
 LHA rates will be further broken down into 'Room Rates' that will apply depending on the size of the household, including any non-dependants.
 Size criteria will be based on allowing one bedroom for:

 The LHA is part of the Government's agenda to modernise public services and will help to give everyone access to decent housing.
 The fundamental objectives of the LHA are to promote:

-Transparency: It will be easier for tenants and landlords to know in advance how much rent could be covered by HB.
+Transparency: it will be easier for tenants and landlords to know in advance how much rent could be covered by Housing Benefit.

 The LHA is only being rolled out to the private sector at present.

 The LHA is calculated by the Rent Service for individual areas, known as Broad Rental Market Areas (BRMAs), each month.
-It is based on the median rental figure for that particular area depending on the size of the property.
-Basing the LHA on the 5 of 9 median of rents for a certain property size means that exactly half of the rental properties of that size in the area will be affordable within the LHA amount that the customer receives.
+It is based on the 30th percentile of the list of rents in the BRMA.

 Having set the BRMAs, rent officers are responsible for calculating the LHAs for different sizes of property in that area.
 Once the Rent Service has determined the LHA rates for an area, an individual customer's benefit will depend on their age and the size of their household.
 For example a person under 25 will receive the shared room rate whilst a couple with one child will receive the two-room rate.